mikependon/RepoDB.NET/pages/features/expressiontrees.md

 ###### There are 3 ways of composing an expression trees.

-- `Dynamic` - it is the most simple and direct way of filterting the results.
-You can use the `dynamic` object to filter data.
+- `Anonymous` - it is the most simple and direct way of filterting the results.
+You can use the anonymous object to filter data.
 - `Linq-Expression` - it is the most common way of filtering the data.
 - `Query Objects` - it is the most advance, efficient, performant and powerful way of composing the tree expression.